— Museum Entrance — Édouard Beaupré — Homestead/Pioneer — Chapel — Family Research — 1st Floor Corridor — 2nd Floor Corridor —

 — First Habitants — Tools/Technology — NWMP/RCMP — School room – Hospital room — Homemaker’s room — Sports Display —

 The Willow Bunch Museum occupies two floors of the building.
 It is all wheelchair accessible and an elevator is available to go from floor to floor.
 On display are collections of local artifacts and history of Willow Bunch and surrounding areas.

-There are ten rooms depicting different themes, two corridors with various displays and a sports display in the basement hall.
+There are ten rooms depicting different themes, two corridors with various displays and various displays of organizations and fossil rock display in the basement hall.
 The entrance into the building is where you can add your name to our donor tree by giving us a donation of $20 or more, where you can pin your home on our visitors maps, or grab free brochures of other places to visit in the area.

 The museum entrance welcomes you into a world of past eras, with each room displaying different artifacts that bring back memories of childhood days.
 Through our exhibits, we chart the course of our community’s development, describing its journey through the decades, enriched by the display of historical artifacts such as tools, clothes and household items.
 It is always easier to appreciate a place if you know something of its past, and our museum certainly helps to do that.

 Browse through the links above or below to see a more detailed description of what each of our rooms and displays have to offer.

 “Help us Grow our Donor Tree” Buy a leaf and become a “Friend of the Museum” A Special Place for our “Friends of the Museum” with their Generous Acts of Kindness.
 With appreciation and gratitude to our generous donors for helping preserve the history of our community.
 Green Leaf – $20 > $199 Bronze Leaf… Continue reading Museum Entrance